harshithadsuno/Optimizing-Data-for-Analytics-A-SQL-Data-Warehouse-Pipeline-Using-Medallion-Architecture/README.md

 ---

 > 🚀 This project sets the stage for advanced analytics built on top of a solid data foundation.
-Follow-up analysis available in the [Advanced SQL Analytics Project](#).
+Follow-up analysis available in the [[Advanced SQL Analytics Project](#)](https://github.com/harshithadsuno/SQL-Advanced-Data-Analytics-Project.git).